the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-meetings.md

 - Remind everyone to give others a fair chance to speak
 - Ask them to write notes from their discussion in the shared document
 - Send message periodically reminding everyone of how much time for discussion is left
-  - Reminding them to move on to next person if only one person has spoken so far in their group
+  - Reminding them to move on to the next person if only one person has spoken so far in their group
 - When people come back from their breakout rooms, ask them to share main arguments from their discussion

 ## After the meeting